 If you’re planning to actively trade every day, then you need to understand these rules.

-A pattern day trader needs to maintain minimum equity of $25K on any day when you execute day trades.
+A pattern day trader needs to maintain a minimum equity of $25K on any day when you execute day trades.
 This required minimum capital must be already in your account before you execute any day trades.
 But what happens if you take a few losses and your equity falls below $25K?
 Well, you would not be able to “day trade” until you replenish your account and maintain the $25K minimum equity.
 You don’t necessarily need to replenish your account, you could use a combination of cash and eligible securities.

 Pattern day traders who exceed the day-trading buying power limits would receive a day-trading margin call.
 Then, they would only have five business days to deposit funds to meet the margin call.
 If the margin call is not met, the account would be restricted to only two times the maintenance margin excess.
 Now, if it’s not met by the fifth business day, these pattern day traders would be restricted to trading only on a cash available basis for 90 days or until they meet the margin call.